 The Master's degree in Human Rights and Multi-level Governance at the University of Padua, with the support of the Department of Political Science, Law and International Studies and of the Human Rights Center “A. Papisca ”of the University of Padua,

 A "Model United Nations", or MUN , is a widespread type of academic project in which the diplomatic activities are taken Similar projects replicated in other international organizations, such as the EU institutions or the ILO bodies.
 MUNs drive students to learn by engagement, rather than just reading books.

-The " Universal Periodic Review" (UPR) is a unique procedure within the UN human rights machinery.
-Mechanism of the Human Rights Council based on peer-to-peer cooperation among UN Member States.
-Any country can address recommendations, which can either support or "note" them, and must implement those accepted.
-Member State actions and performances in the field of human rights and encouragement.
-UPR sessions are conducted three times a year in Geneva by the Human Rights Council Working Group, composed by the 47 Member States of the Council, with participation in the Office of the High Commissioner for Human Rights (OHCHR).
-The output of the Working Group, in a subsequent ordinary session, which is then approved by the Council in a subsequent session.
-Over the UPR cycles, the procedure drives the state to identify their strengths and weaknesses.
+The " Universal Periodic Review" (UPR) is a unique procedure within the UN human rights machinery: a mechanism of the Human Rights Council based on peer-to-peer cooperation among UN Member States.
+Any Country can address recommendations to any other partner, and tha latter can either support or "note" them, and commit itself to implement those accepted.
+UPR sessions are conducted three times a year in Geneva by the Human Rights Council Working Group, composed by the 47 Member States of the Council, with the technical support of a dedicated branch of the Office of the High Commissioner for Human Rights (OHCHR).
+The output of the Working Group is then approved in a subsequent ordinary session of the Human Rights Council.
+Over the UPR cycles, the procedure drives States to identify their strengths and weaknesses nd prioritise their strategies.

-The Padua Model UPR is a simulation of the actual UPR procedure.
-The main phases includes: the articulation and drafting of the state positions on human rights implementation, both domestically and vis-à-vis the others' States performances; the interactive dialogue within the Human Rights Council Working Group; the adoption of the final UPR report on the States under review and the comments of the civil society organizations.
+The Padova Model UPR is a simulation of the actual UPR procedure.
+The main phases include: the articulation and drafting of a State's positions on human rights implementation, both domestically and vis-à-vis the others States's performances; the interactive dialogue within the Human Rights Council's Working Group; the adoption of the final UPR report on the States under review, and the comments of the civil society organizations.